College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 The Roomba 980 can locate the dirtiest areas of your floor with its clever Dirt Detect system and is way ahead of its many rivals.
 The only downside of the Roomba 980 is the hefty price tag.
 It’s also not the quietest robot vacuum in the world, either!

-The RoboRock S5 is the quietest robotic vacuum cleaner at just 54dB (fifty-four decibels).
+The RoboRock S5 (Paid link) is the quietest robotic vacuum cleaner at just 54dB (fifty-four decibels).
 The Deebot N79 follows this at 55 dB (fifty-five decibels).

 The quietest of the Roombas is 60db (sixty decibels).
 This is about as loud as a normal conversation between two people sitting one meter apart.